(effective from November 2018)

-By registering as a user of the https://www.metsaoksjon.ee website, by publishing sales offers, and/or by submitting information in respect of a sales offer, and/or by placing a bid, I confirm that I have read and consent to these Rules of the portal (hereinafter Rules), and that I shall comply with these Rules.
+By registering as a user of the websites www.metsaoksjon.ee or www.maaportaal.ee, by publishing sales offers, and/or by submitting data about a sales offer, and/or by placing a bid, I confirm that I have read and consent to these Rules of the portal (hereinafter Rules), and that I shall comply with these Rules.

 1.1.
-Portal - https://www.metsaoksjon.ee, where Objects are sold in online auctions, Clients may publish sales ads, Buyers may make binding /non-binding bids, and Clients are offered other auxiliary services provided by the Portal.
+Portal – the platforms www.metsaoksjon.ee and www.maaportaal.ee together, where Objects are sold in online auctions, Clients may publish sales ads, Buyers may make binding /non-binding bids, and Clients are offered other auxiliary services provided by the Portal.

 1.2.
 Portal Administrator – AllePal OÜ, registry code 12209337.